Ileo-anal pouch: Alternatives to IPAA pouch surgery

 A pouch should never be offered as the only treatment option due to the fact it is reconstructive and not curative.
-People who need to have their colon and rectum removed are usually presented with several options including total proctocolectomy with end ileostomy ("Barbie" or "Ken" butt), colectomy with rectum left in place, pelvic pouch (ileo-anal pouch / IPAA), ileo-rectum anastomosis (IRA), or continent ileostomy such as a Koch pouch, for example, if someone has weak sphincter muscles or a diseased anus.
+People who need to have their colon and rectum removed are usually presented with several options including total proctocolectomy with end ileostomy ("Barbie" or "Ken" butt), colectomy with rectum left in place, pelvic pouch (ileo-anal pouch / IPAA), ileo-rectum anastomosis (IRA), or continent ileostomy such as a Kock pouch, for example, if someone has weak sphincter muscles or a diseased anus.
 The end decision should always be the patient's choice, based on if their health permits the option to have a good outcome.

 Pouch surgery comes with a number of well known complications that a person will not be able to imagine as possibilities themselves, therefore, as part of the education and informed consent process before pouch creation surgery is scheduled, risks, complications, and safe alternatives need to be communicated.
 If a person has indeterminate colitis, they should also be informed before a pouch is recommended and created that their pathology is unknown due to the even higher risk indeterminate folks face.